Hormone Balancing Superfoods for hormone health

-And controlling and balancing insulin levels prevents health issues such as diabeted and metabolic syndrome.
+And controlling and balancing insulin levels prevents health issues such as diabetes and metabolic syndrome.

 Healthy fats also help your cells keep their shape by protecting the cell lipid membrane – a good thing because it keeps your skin looking plump and radiant.

-I think we can all agree that avocados are one of the best hormone balancing superfoods whith a tone of health benefits.
+I think we can all agree that avocados are one of the best hormone-balancing superfoods with a ton of health benefits.